zephirl/BIXI-Network-Analysis/README.md

 A Study on montreal’s bike sharing network, BIXI, and how the Covid-19 pandemic pandemic impacted the network.
 Networkx graph creation, Use of centrality measures and community detection algorithms, Map visualizations, Litterature review.
 <br> [Study in Progress: Code has to be cleaned and converted to a proper .py format]
+<br> The paper is currently in peer review for the MSURJ journal.
+A copy can be found in the main folder.

 ### Abstract: